wbkoetsier/PythonSnippets/README.md

 Some snippets I'd like to keep around.

-Also trying out Pull request templates.
+Also trying out Pull request templates, including styling.